GeoffreyFClark/Top-Post-Aggregator/README.md

 # TODO:

 Read not only titles and OP, but also ALL comments in a subreddit over time.

-AI/ML to understand overarching trends on Reddit + report HOT-TREND headlines to humans.
+AI/ML to summarize overarching trends on Reddit + report HOT-TREND headlines to humans.

 ## UseCase Example:
 I bought a new macbook, they are #1 for gaming, but they are absolutely excellent for productivity and creativity.